 The bill enhances the process for transparency and review of library and classroom materials available to students in public schools and the process for parents to limit student access to materials and make objections to materials.
-The bill requires the supersion of materials alleged to contain permography or obscene depictance is exual conduct, as identified in current law, pending resolution of an objection to the material.
-A district school board must also discontinue the use of any material time board does not allow a parent to read cloud.
+The bill requires the subjection of materials alleged to contain promography or observe depictions of sexual conduct, as identified in current key, pending resolution of an objection to the material.
+A district school board must also discontinue the use of any material the board dises not allow a parent to read cloud.